 Is the Low Carb Diet Also Good For Weight Loss?

 Yes, it can be an effective weight-loss diet if you keep your calories and macros in check.

 In order to do this, you need to figure out your caloric needs (there are plenty of calculators online that can help with that) and to measure and track the food that you’re eating.
 Do not eyeball food – instead, get yourself a scale, and track everything that you’re eating.

 If you have a lot of weight to use, the keto diet might be a better way to jump-start the process, and it will generally be easier to stay in a deficit when doing keto.

 However, some people might decide to stick to a low-carb approach for a number of reasons, such as convenience, food preferences and the like.

 Some people might do better on low-carb instead of keto, and there’s nothing wrong with that.
-The best is to experiment and to see what works best for you, however, if you’re doing keto, you’d need to stick to it for a while in order to become fat adapted and reap all of its benefits.
+The best is to experiment and to see what works best for you.
+However, if you’re doing keto, you’ll need to stick to it for a while in order to become fat adapted and reap all of its benefits.